Donna Frazier, MA, BS, OTR/L

 Mary Beth specializes in Early Intervention, Pre-school and School-based occupational therapy services.
 She has developed innovative sensory integration workshops for elementary and secondary grade teachers.
 These highly sought experiential seminars focus on the utilization of innovative strategies to adapt the classroom environment to promote opportunities for student success.

-Trish joined the OTA Department as an Adjunct Instructor in the Fall of 2018.
-She earned an AAS degree in Occupational Therapy Assistant from SUNY Rockland in 1998, a BS/MS in Occupational Therapy from Dominican College in 2003, and a Doctoral degree in OT from Chatham University in 2011.
+David joined the OTA Department as an Adjunct Instructor in the Fall of 2019.
+He earned a Bachelors of Arts in Theater Arts from LeMoyne College in 2010, an AAS degree in Occupational Therapy Assistant from SUNY Orange in 2013, and a Master of Arts in Applied Theater from CUNY School of Professional Studies in 2019.